 Nearly everyone has problems and concerns on the job, and sometimes you're just too close to a situation to solve something yourself.
 Share your concerns with Team Troubleshooter, and the experts will examine the issues and provide guidance.
 Send questions to [email protected].

-QUESTION: A dental hygienist recently did some repair work on a patient, then took before-and-after photosof the patient's mouth using his (the hygienist's) personal cell phone.
-He (the hygienist) then posted thephotos on his Facebook page.
+QUESTION: A dental hygienist recently did some repair work on a patient, then took before-and-after photos of the patient's mouth using his (the hygienist's) personal cell phone.
+He then posted the photos on his Facebook page.
 The patient was not identified by name but, in addition to the photos, the hygienist described what caused the damage that led to the repair work and what procedure was done to correct the issue.
 He then added a sarcastic comment related to what caused the need for the dental repair work.

-I do not know if the patient gave consent for the hygienist to post the photos on his Facebook page, or if he gave consent for the hygienist todescribe the specifics of the cause of the damage that led to the repair work.
+I don't know if the patient gave consent for the hygienist to post the photos on his Facebook page, or if he gave consent for the hygienist to describe the specifics of the cause of the damage that led to the repair work.

-SO HERE ARE MY QUESTIONS: Even though the dental hygienist did not reveal the patient's name, did he commit a HIPAA violation by posting photos and giving specific details of the patient's repair work?
+So here are my questions: even though the dental hygienist didn't reveal the patient's name, did he commit a HIPAA violation by posting photos and giving specific details of the patient's repair work?

-Also, if it was a HIPAA violation, is the hygienist the only one who could potentially face penalties, or could the dentist who owns the office where the hygienist works also somehow be held accountable and face penalties?
+Also, if it was a HIPAA violation, is the hygienist the only one who could potentially face penalties, or could the dentist-owner where the hygienist works also somehow be held accountable and face penalties?